Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 Assertions.assertEquals("my-title", atts.getValue("title"));
 ```

-#### x- testGetFirstElement
+#### 48 - testGetFirstElement

-This function verifies if the first child element of an xml tag is selected with success.
+This function verifies if the first child element of an xml tag is retrieved with success.

 Two assertions are made in this test: